 Pulses of Abstraction: Episodes from a History of Animation.
-Minneapolis: University of Minnesota Press, forthcoming.
+Minneapolis: University of Minnesota Press, 2020.

 “Models of Code and the Digital Architecture of Time.”
 Discourse: Journal for Theoretical Studies in Media and Culture 37.3 (Fall 2015).
 Special issue on Science and Animation.
 Eds.
 Kirsten Ostherr and Olivia Banner.